Congressional District # 06

 WAITE PARK WELLSEPA ID# MND981002249

-The Waite Park Wells site consists of the City of Waite Park wellfield and two properties which were thought to have contributed contaminants to groundwater at the wellfield.
-The municipal wellfield is located on a property which was used for a Burlington Northern railroad car maintenance facility.
-An adjacent property was the site of the Electric Machinery Manufacturing Company.
-The Electric Machinery property is 45 acres in size and was the site of a gas turbine and electric generator manufacturing facility from 1969 to 1977.
+The Waite Park Wells site consists of a contaminated groundwater plume that impacted the City of Waite Park, MN, municipal drinking water wells.
+The plume also impacted adjacent properties thought to be the source of that contamination.
+The adjacent properties include one owned by the former Electric Machinery Manufacturing Company, located in the City of St. Cloud, and one owned by the former Burlington Northern Railroad Company, located in the City of Waite Park.
+The former Electric Machinery property is 45 acres in size and was the site of a gas turbine and electric generator manufacturing facility from 1969 to 1977.
 Waste solvents generated at the facility were discharged into the soil and groundwater.
-The Burlington Northern property covers 202 acres and was used for maintenance, repair, and construction of railroad cars and other types of freight equipment beginning in about 1894.
-From 1950 to 1970, about 10,000 gallons annually of waste oil, paint waste, and solvents were disposed of at the property.
+The former Burlington Northern property covers 202 acres and was used for maintenance, repair, and construction of railroad cars and other types of freight equipment beginning in about 1894.
+From 1950 to 1970, waste oil, paint waste, and solvents were disposed of at the property.

-Site ResponsibilityThis site is being addressed through state, municipal, and potentially responsible parties' actions.
-The site is part of the United States Environmental Protection Agency's (EPA's) Deferral Pilot Agreement with the state of Minnesota and the Minnesota Pollution Control Agency (MPCA) is the lead agency managing cleanup at the site.
+Site ResponsibilityThis site is being addressed through state, municipal, and potentially responsible party (PRP) actions.
+The site is part of the United States Environmental Protection Agency's (EPA's) Deferral Pilot Agreement with the state of Minnesota.
+The Minnesota Pollution Control Agency (MPCA) is the lead agency managing cleanup at the site.
 MPCA manages the site as three State Superfund sites known as Waite Park Wells, Electric Machinery, and Burlington Northern Car Shop.

-As a result of emergency actions in response to the contamination discovered in the Waite Park municipal wells in 1986, MPCA issued a decision that the long-term water supply response action was to treat the water supply using an air stripper.
-The responsible parties for the Electric Machinery and Burlington Northern Railroad sites implemented construction of the response action and, by agreement with the City of Waite Park, funded advanced water treatment in lieu of future operation and maintenance, which the City of Waite Park funds and conducts.
-Site investigations have determined that the majority of the contamination in the municipal well water resulted from releases from the Electric Machinery site.
+In response to contamination discovered in the Waite Park municipal wells in 1986, MPCA issued an emergency decision to treat contaminants in the water supply using an air stripper.
+The responsible parties for the Electric Machinery and Burlington Northern Railroad sites constructed a treatment facility and, by agreement with the City of Waite Park, funded advanced water treatment in lieu of future operation and maintenance, which the City of Waite Park conducts.
+MPCA determined that the contamination in the municipal well water resulted primarily from releases at the Electric Machinery site.

-In 1994, a ROD documenting the selected cleanup for contaminated soil and groundwater monitoring was issued for the Burlington Northern Railroad portion of the site.
-Approximately 37,000 cubic yards of PCB and metal-contaminated soils were stabilized, solidified, and placed in an on-site non-RCRA industrial landfill in 1995.
-Groundwater monitoring around the containment cell and in the soil removal areas indicated groundwater remediation was not necessary at the railroad portion of the site.
+Beginning in 1988, the PRP for the Burlington Northern portion of the site removed sand blast sands and storage tanks, along with thermally treated soil, under the oversight of MPCA.
+In 1994, MPCA signed a remedy decision to address this portion of the site.
+Approximately 37,000 cubic yards of PCB- and metals-contaminated soils were stabilized, solidified, and placed in an on-site non-RCRA industrial landfill in 1995.
+Groundwater monitoring around the containment cell and in the soil removal areas indicated groundwater remediation was not necessary at this portion of the site.

-Currently, the water from old and new Waite Park municipal wells continues to be treated with air strippers.
-The old BN property is restricted to industrial and commercial uses and monitoring of the containment cell is ongoing.
+Currently, Waite Park municipal drinking water continues to be treated to remove volatile organic compounds.
+The former Electric Machinery, and most of the former Burlington Northern, properties are restricted to industrial and commercial uses, and monitoring of the containment cell is ongoing.

 ContactsRemedial Project Manager, U.S. EPA